CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 # Computing environment

+## Puhti has been updated with additional local disks on Big Mem nodes, 6.7.2022

+Fast local NVMe disks can be used to speed up single node workloads that do a lot of read and write operations on data sets that fit on the disks.
+Especially small reads and writes, and operations on a large amount of files are much faster on the local disks than on the parallel file system.
+Now also the 6 nodes with 1.5 TiB of memory have been upgraded with 5960 GiB local disks.
+See [Puhti technical details](../../../computing/systems-puhti/) for a detailed list of all nodes.

 ## Puhti web interface beta updated to release 9 5.7.2022

 * Added graphs showing Lustre usage metrics to dashboard.